bbauska/CSS-Notes4Pros/README.md

 <p><a href="https://jsfiddle.net/s9m3od3p/6/">View Result</a>.</p>

-There&apos;s a few different things to note here.
+<p>There&apos;s a few different things to note here.
 First, the actual
-<span style="color:blue">&commat;</span>keyframes syntax.
+<span style="color:blue">&commat;</span>keyframes syntax.</p>

 <pre><code><span style="color:blue">&commat;</span>keyframes rainbow-background{</code></pre>

-This sets the name of the animation to rainbow-background.
+<p>This sets the name of the animation to rainbow-background.</p>

 <pre><code>0&percnt;    { <b>background-color</b>: #ff0000; }</code>></pre>

-This is the definition for a keyframe within the animation.
-The first part, the 0&percnt; in the case, defines where the keyframe is during the animation.
-The 0&percnt; implies it is 0&percnt; of the total animation time from the beginning.
+<p>This is the definition for a keyframe within the animation.
+The first
+part, the 0&percnt; in the case, defines where the keyframe is during the animation.
+The 0&percnt; implies it is 0&percnt; of the total animation time from the beginning.</p>

-The animation will automatically transition between keyframes.
-So, by setting the next background color at 8.333&percnt;, the animation will smoothly take 8.333&percnt; of the time to transition between those keyframes.
+<p>The animation will automatically transition between keyframes.
+So, by
+setting the next background color at 8.333&percnt;, the animation will smoothly take 8.333&percnt; of the time to transition between those keyframes.</p>

 <pre><code>.RainbowBackground {
   <b>animation</b>: rainbow-background 5s infinite;
 }</code></pre>

-This code attaches our animation to all elements which have the .RainbowBackground class.
+<p>This code attaches our animation to all elements which have the .RainbowBackground class.</p>

 <p>The actual animation property takes the following arguments;</p>